Find more information about what to expect when participating in an early phase study.

 Are volunteers allowed to bring cell phones with them when they are participating in a study?

 Cell phones are allowed, however if the phone has a camera, it must either be removed or covered with tamper-proof tape provided by PPD.
 No cameras of any type are allowed in the clinic.
 Cell phones must be turned off during study procedures.
-There are courtesy phones available for volunteers to use for local calls.

 Is there a medically qualified person in case of an emergency?